-Most B2B buyers don't hesitate because they lack information; they hesitate because they can't resolve their internal doubt.
-By the time a buyer contacts a vendor, they're already two-thirds through their decision.
-And more than 90% of the time the vendor they call first is the one they buy from.
+By the time a buyer contacts a vendor, they're two-thirds through their decision.
+And more than 90% of the time, the vendor they call first is the one they buy from.

-Today's truth: The shortlist closes before the conversation opens.
+Said succintly, the shortlist is closing before the sales conversation opens.

-I diagnose where GTM programs lose buyers.
-Then build the content and tools that answer real questions for all roles at every step.
-Buyers who feel educated rather than sold to become less skeptical of you and more confident in themselves.
+And when your buyers feel educated they become less skeptical of you and more confident in themselves.
 And confident buyers click, learn, try, and buy.

 COMPANIES I'VE